matsola/biofertilizer-report/casestudy.md

 The three vegetable producers set up two tomato green house beds with similar conditions, including sun exposure, soil type, and water availability.
 Both beds were planted with the same varieties of tomatoes.

-Each producer received two jars, one containing the biofertilizer and the other serving as the control substance.
+Each producer received two jars, one containing the biofertilizer and the other containing the control substance.
 The jars were labeled to keep them separate, and instructions on how to prepare, apply, and measure BRIX were also provided.

 The substances were diluted at a ratio of 1:150 before application, which was done using a handheld low-pressure sprayer as a foliar spray.
 Applications were conducted either early in the morning or late in the evening, as per the instructions.
 The producers randomly assigned one jar to one bed and the other jar to the other bed.